Saw IV: Plot

-An autopsy of the Jigsaw Killer reveals a wax-coated microcassette in his stomach.
-The tape shows Detective Hoffman promising that "the games have just begun."
-In a mausoleum, Trevor and Art are chained to a large device.
+An autopsy of the Jigsaw Killer reveals a wax-coated microcassette in his stomach, and Detective Mark Hoffman is called in to listen to it.
+The tape promises him that "the games have just begun."
+In a mausoleum, a man named Trevor and a lawyer named Art Blank are chained to a large device.
 Trevor's eyes have been sewn shut, and Art's mouth has been sewn shut, making communication between them impossible.
-When the device begins pulling them together, they panic, and Art murders Trevor to retrieve a key from his collar.
+When the device begins pulling them together, they panic, and Art eventually kills Trevor to retrieve a key from his collar.

-Meanwhile, the police discover the corpse of Detective Kerry.
-After cautioning Officer Rigg for barging through an unsecured door, Hoffman is introduced to FBI Agents Strahm and Perez, who deduce that Amanda, Jigsaw's apprentice, would have needed assistance with Kerry's death, indicating that there is another apprentice.
+Meanwhile, the police discover the remains of Detective Allison Kerry.
+Hoffman cautions Officer Daniel Rigg for barging through an unsecured door in attempt to save Kerry.
+Hoffman is introduced to FBI Agents Peter Strahm and Lindsey Perez, who deduce that Amanda, Jigsaw's apprentice, would have needed assistance with Kerry's death, indicating that there is another apprentice.

 That evening, Rigg and Hoffman are kidnapped.
-Rigg is told that Detective Matthews is in fact still alive, and is given ninety minutes to save him.
-He is then given his first test, where he finds Brenda is slowly being scalped.
-He rescues her, although he is warned not to, and Brenda later attempts to stab Rigg; Rigg subdues her and learns that Brenda was told that Rigg was there to arrest her for prostitution.
+Rigg is told that Detective Eric Matthews is in fact still alive, and is given ninety minutes to save himself.
+He is then given his first test, where he finds a sex trafficker named Brenda strapped to a device that scalps her.
+He rescues her, although he is warned not to, and Brenda later attempts to stab Rigg; Rigg subdues her and learns that Brenda was told that Rigg was there to arrest her for her crimes.

+Strahm interrogates Jill Tuck, Jigsaw's ex-wife, who recounts Jigsaw's backstory.
+She was once pregnant with a boy named Gideon but suffered a miscarriage when Cecil, a drug addict, robbed the clinic at which she was employed and accidentally slammed a door into her stomach.

-Rigg's next test is at a motel, where he is instructed to abduct the manager, Ivan, revealed to be a serial rapist.
-Angered by seeing videos of Ivan's exploits, Rigg forces Ivan into a prearranged trap, which dismembers him.
-Rigg's next test occurs in a school where Rigg attacked a man acquitted of abusing his family, though Rigg's career was saved by Hoffman.
-In one of the classrooms, Rigg discovers the husband and wife impaled on a pole, with the man dead and the woman clinging to life.
-Rigg tells the woman that she must remove the spikes herself before leaving, pulling a fire alarm as he does.
+Rigg's next test is at a motel, where he is instructed to abduct the manager, Ivan Landsness, revealed to be a serial rapist.
+Angered by seeing videos of Ivan's exploits, Rigg forces Ivan into a prearranged trap which forces him to gouge out his eyes; he fails to do it in time and the trap dismembers him.
+Rigg's next test occurs in a school where Rigg attacked a man named Rex acquitted of abusing his family, though Rigg's career was saved by Hoffman.
+In one of the classrooms, Rigg discovers Rex and his wife, Morgan, chained back to back with a spike impaled through their bodies.
+Morgan has removed every spike but one, killing Rex and leaving herself barely alive.
+Rigg removes the final spike and gives Morgan the key to free herself from her restraints, then pulls a fire alarm and leaves.